tulu17/qa_playwright_e2e_alerts/README.md

 # Playwright: Alerts (qa_cypress_e2e_alerts Playwright/TypeScript alternative)

-## Open VSC.
+## Clone the repo to VSC.
 Make sure you have Playwright installed.
 Run 'npm test' in bash terminal.
 Test Report will open in default browser when tests are finished.

 ## How to install Playwright